Home

 The crisis ended shortly after officers used keys from a janitor to open the classroom door, entered the room and shot and killed Ramos.

-Arredondo couldn't be reached for remark Friday, and Uvalde officers have been stationed exterior his home, but they'd not say why.
+Arredondo could not be reached for remark Friday, and Uvalde officers have been stationed outdoors his house, but they might not say why.

-Maria Haberfeld, a professor at John Jay Faculty of Legal Justice in New York, stated the police department’s insurance policies, procedures and coaching will probably be scrutinized to see whether or not the officers on the ground in Uvalde followed them.
+Maria Haberfeld, a professor at John Jay Faculty of Criminal Justice in New York, said the police department’s insurance policies, procedures and training might be scrutinized to see whether or not the officers on the bottom in Uvalde adopted them.

-“Did somebody problem the decision there?” he mentioned.
-“Did somebody elevate an objection no less than?”
+“Did somebody challenge the decision there?” he mentioned.
+“Did someone elevate an objection at the very least?”

 Associated Press writers Jim Vertuno in Uvalde, Texas; Jake Bleiberg in Dallas; Terry Spencer in Fort Lauderdale, Florida; Mike Balsamo in Washington, D.C.; and Jennifer McDermott in Providence, Rhode Island, contributed to this report.